 Research Assistance

 If you need help finding a source or planning a research project, our reference librarians will be happy to assist you.
-One of us will be at the second-floor Reference Desk from 9am to 5pm on weekdays.
-You also can get in touch with us via email at Refdesk@law.virginia.edu or by scheduling a consultation.
+The second-floor Reference Desk is staffed from 9 a.m. to 5 p.m. on weekdays.
+You can also get in touch with us via email at Refdesk@law.virginia.edu or by scheduling a consultation.

 Getting Materials from Other UVA Libraries

 You can request books from other UVA libraries using the Virgo catalog (https://search.lib.virginia.edu/).
-To request a particular book, find it in the Virgo catalog, click on the “Request Item” button, and choose “Law Library” as your Preferred Pickup Location.
+In Virgo, search for the book and click on its title to pull up the full catalog record.
+Then click on the “Request Item” button (toward the bottom of the page under the heading “Availability”), and choose “Law Library” as your preferred pickup location.
 Note that you’ll need to be logged in to Virgo to make a request.

 Requesting Scans